 How to Choose a Pre-Workout Supplement — It Goes Beyond the Hype

-It is worth doing some basic research on each of the brands you are considering to learn a bit more about how they work, what’s in them, and what type of results others are having.
-Here’s how to compare pre-workout supplements to each other.
+It is worth doing some basic research on each of the brands you are considering; the more you can learn about how they work, what’s in them, and what type of results others are having, the better.
+Here’s how to compare pre-workout supplements to each other:

 Alignment with Your Goals

-Not all manufacturers are the same (and some are not interested in providing you with a pure product).
-Some will put sometimes dangerous stimulants into their pre-workout products.
+Unfortunately, dietary supplements are not regulated by the Food and Drug Administration (FDA).
+Hence, some manufacturers will push the limit by including dangerous stimulants in their pre-workout products.
 This gives the user a very big jolt of energy — and that could make you think it is working very well for you.
-The problem is, these products are not healthy, and you do not want to allow them into your pre-workout.
+The problem is, these products are not healthy, and you do not want them in your pre-workout.

 Look at the Quality of the Ingredients

-You know what components need to be in your pre-workout supplement.
-Also, consider the quality of those ingredients.
+You know what ingredients need to be in your pre-workout supplement, but also consider the quality of those ingredients.
 Sometimes, the best products are those that keep the ingredients simple and make it easy for you to see exactly what you are getting.
-If you do not understand the long list of ingredients – of there are words in the list that you have no clue about – that may not be the best product choice for you.
+If you do not understand the long list of ingredients, then that pre-workout may not be the best choice for you.

-As you compare products, you may see some products that say they are a proprietary blend.
-This is a mechanism used to hide what’s really in them.
-You should be leery of this.
+As you compare products, you may see some products that have a proprietary blend listed in the ingredient panel.
+This is a labeling tactic used to hide what’s really in them.
+You should be leery of pre-workouts that rely on proprietary blends.
 You need to know what you are putting into your body.
-If there is some reason they cannot put the details on a label, that should be concerning to you.
+If a supplement brand can’t detail precisely what you’re getting in its product, it doesn’t deserve your hard-earned money

 Are Pre-Workout Pills or Powders Best for You?